xpxu/python-guide/Readme.rst

 **Work in progress.
 If you'd like to help, please do.
 There's a lot of work to be done.**

-This guide is currently under heavy development.
+This guide are currently under heavy development.
 This opinionated guide exists to provide both novice and expert Python developers a best practice handbook to the installation, configuration, and usage of Python on a daily basis.